 List of References" and "When You Make Direct Use of a

 Source" below.
 Your proposal must also describe

-the nature of the scholarly content you will include in your
+the nature of the scholarly and technical content you will

 To pass the course, you must turn in a satisfactory